 It makes plenty of sense to redeem one’s Hyatt points in this manner.
-Firstly, you get higher value per point and second, the nights availed this way qualify for the elite status.
+Firstly, you get a higher value per point, and second, the nights availed this way qualify for elite status.
 Furthermore, you can also use elite status benefits such as Diamond Suite Upgrades during your stays.
 You don’t normally get such upgrades if you pay using only points.

 47. Use Marriott/Ritz-Carlton Rewards for booking stays at Ritz-Carlton and/or Marriott properties

 Marriott/Ritz-Carlton Rewards is basically a rewards program by these two entities.
 Using your points for stays at these properties is most likely to be a difficult affair for you if you’re looking to derive maximum value from your points; especially compared to other transfer partners of the Chase Ultimate Rewards.

 You may find some value in their points + cash stays, and in situations where you may wish to upgrade your stays by spending 5000 points per night.

 However, you’re most likely to find better upgrades at Hyatt properties.

 If you plan to use your points for stays at any of the Category 1 Marriot hotels, available at the PointSavers rate, you’d be able to book a room at 6,000 points per night.
 In general, these rooms aren’t very expensive, so ensure that you get the right value for your points before finalizing anything.